abhikr3195/Graph/README.md

 #### Snakes And Ladder Problem
-You are given a board where it contain snakes and ladder.If you climb a stair you reach a higher point and bitten by snake then you lower point.You are a given dice and you can throw your number choice.Minimum number of dice moves to win the game.
+You are given a board where it contain snakes and ladder.If you climb a stair you reach a higher point and if bitten by snake then you reach lower point.You are given a dice and you can throw your choice of number.Minimum number of dice moves to win the game.
 <br>
 ![](snakes.png)
 <br>